beepboop271/average-calculator/README.md

 *numerator*/*denominator* *weight*\
 or\
 the character 'n' if no mark is given in the strand
+### that section was really confusing
+just look in the example files you'll get it

 ## calculation explanation
 this application is intended for the following style of mark calculation: